'Incredible success' - Manchester City boss Pep Guardiola hails Mumbai City's ISL league stage win | Goal.com

 What Guardiola said

-Ahead of his team's Premier League clash against Wolves, Guardiola congratulated Mumbai City's achievement.
+Ahead of his team's Premier League clash against Wolves, Guardiola congratulated Mumbai City for their achievement.
 He said, "Incredible success.
 It's part of this family, the City Football Group.
 Now come the playoffs, hopefully, they do it well as well.

 "Congratulations to all people, the manager and especially the players so big congratulations.
 Every league is tricky and when you win it's because it's well deserved."